How to Get the Most out of Your Workflow Integration

 Workflow Integration Examples

-We also gave some more examples:
+We also gave some more examples of workflow integration:

 • Integrating CRM workflows such that sales and marketing teams are aligned can improve customer-centric metrics and the overall employee experience.
 For instance, ERPs can be integrated with CRMs to pass useful buying insights to the sales team.